Superrehtard/old_diaspora_wiki/Untranslated-strings-(en.yml).md

-Please note that this page is only for those strings which isnt in the master (en.yml) , untranslated strings in a particular language is documented separately.
+Please note that this page is only for those strings which isn't in the master (en.yml) , untranslated strings in a particular language is documented separately.

 **/users/sign_in**